 Nothing is more rewarding to sit on your porch and enjoy the serenity of your freshly mowed yard.
 However, growing a healthy lawn can be challenging.
 To start things off correctly, you will need to know which are the best grass seeds for your specific climate and what type of grass you need to look for.
 Whether you want to get a mix of perennial ryegrass and fescue or some bermudagrass mix, here you will find all of your answers!

-In this guide, we will go through some of the top grass seed mixes for 2021, compare them to each other, and see what their pros and cons are.
+In this guide, we will go through some of the top grass seed mixes for this year, compare them to each other, and see what their pros and cons are.
 Further down, we will discuss the various seed types out there and what you need to look for in a pack of grass seeds for them to be the perfect fit for your lawn!

 Best Overall – Scotts Turf Builder Perennial Ryegrass Mix